Is Udemy Worth it? Pros and Cons For Artists and Designers

 What is Udemy?

-Udemy is an online video-based teaching platform that offers courses in a wide variety of subjects.
-You can learn almost anything including every aspect of art and design.
+is an online video-based online learning platform that offers over in subdivided into a huge variety of topics and subtopics.

 The courses cover all skill levels from beginners to advanced, and you can learn at your own pace.
 There is no time limit for completing a course and once purchased it’s yours to keep with unlimited access.
 Come back whenever you like.